 An opinion on the NSFB – the story of an archaeologist

 Professor P. Haralampiev has been famous for the work throughout the country.
 He is best known for his research on Thracian and Proto-Bulgarian culture, more specifically on site archaeological research Thracian tombs.
-Thousands of Thracian tombs, like small pyramids, are waiting to be uncovered after more than 2 millenniums after the last Thracian kingdom on the Balkans.
+Thousands of Thracian tombs; like small pyramids; are waiting to be uncovered after more than 2 millenniums after the last Thracian kingdom on the Balkans.
 The archaeologists are struggling with the little financing they have to save the unexplored tombs from thieves.
 The professor tells about his experience with the NSFB and the difficulties he encountered throughout the years.

 Today I am a professor of archaeology and, for many years, each summer I have been going on archaeological expeditions with my students.
 This is the best and only way to teach a young historian how to fill the missing gaps in history.
-Things used to be a bit different back in the days – the state used to care a lot more about culture before the 10th of November 1989* (Note: This day marks the transition of Bulgaria from Socialism to Democracy).
+Things used to be a bit different back in the days; the state used to care a lot more about culture before the 10th of November 1989* (Note: This day marks the transition of Bulgaria from Socialism to Democracy).
 Today the lack of funding for researchers and work on uncovered sites threatens the preservation of the archaeological heritage of Bulgaria.

 Among the more interesting topics that we are working on is the research on ancient medicine on the Balkans.
 It is known for quite some time that the Scholars in Ancient Greece and the Empire of Alexander the Great have had deep knowledge about the human body.
 They have even been familiar with cancer as a disease and have probably been the first to study it and try to treat it.
 Today we can proudly show in our museums the medical tools that these people have used.

-After every expedition we have new findings that bring new insight on the life in ancient Thrace.
+We have new findings that bring new insight on the life in ancient Thrace.
 A colleague of mine uncovered a perfectly preserved carriage in a tomb last year – you can observe its replica in the History Museum of Stara Zagora.

 During the many years of my work as a scientist and university professor in Bulgaria, the circumstances got me to interact with the NSFB (Bulgarian Scientific Research fund) more than once.
 At some point the University could no longer fund our expeditions completely.
 I thought that turning to the NSFB would help me and my students.

 I learned a lot about to the NSFB during the years.
 To get approved you need compete, you have to fight for your right to be out there and do your research with everything you’ve got.
 That’s what I did.
-However, no matter how hard you try, no matter how good your project is – they still may choose someone with a poor project.
-There is a lot of room for speculation here, things may be a matter of bribery or even luck, but you never know for sure.
+However, no matter how hard you try, no matter how good your project is; they still may choose someone with a poor project.
+There is a lot of room for speculation here, things may be a matter of bribery or even luck.
+But you never know for sure.
 That’s how things in Bulgaria have been working in the last 25 years and I see no hope for change in the near future.

 While I was fighting to get funding for my projects, I met a lot of scientists and inventors who shared their stories with me.
-Inventions which improve people’s lives are financed with a priority all over the world.
+Inventions; which improve people’s lives; are financed with a priority all over the world.
 Things are a bit different back here.
 The state is doing almost nothing to help young scientists and they are forced to finance their projects by themselves.

-They spend years working on their inventions and even when they have a final product, they have to go through a process of patenting which is long, bureaucratic and expensive.
-For these reasons many of them choose to leave their homeland – Bulgarian scientists are famous for their intelligence and creativity.
+Even when they have a final product, they have to go through a process of patenting; which is long, bureaucratic and expensive.
+For these reasons many of them choose to leave their homeland; Bulgarian scientists are famous for their intelligence and creativity.